 The single most important support process involves the use of the Court's staff and legal resources.
 The General Counsel and Clerk provide a valuable support process in providing an historical perspective on current procedural issues faced by the Agency.
 Periodically, various strategies for optimally using the General Counsel's Office and the law clerk positions have been considered and tested.
-From time to time, legal research software has been updated to take advantage of new technology.
+Our legal research software has been updated to take advantage of new technology.